jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 **Lesson:** Variables, Numbers, Strings
 **Goal:** Seed club data, do simple math (seats left, percent full), and render to the page.

+## Manager → Developer: Story Brief

+Class 1 gave us the shell; now we need something real to look at.
+I want two believable sample clubs rendered on the page and a simple pattern we can keep using: state in memory, and the UI derived from that state.
+Keep the math helpers tiny and readable—this is about clarity, not micro-optimizations.

+Constraints and intent:

+- No external libraries; plain JavaScript only.
+- Keep data shape consistent: `{ name, current, capacity }`.
+- Helpers should be pure and small: `seatsLeft(club)`, `percentFull(club)`.
+- Rendering should clear the container and then append one card per club.
+- Percentages should be whole numbers (rounded) for readability.

+What “done” looks like today:

+- I open the page, see two club cards rendered with current/capacity, seats left, and percent full.
+No duplication on re-render, no console errors.
+The structure will carry forward into Class 3 when we add a form.

 ## What Students Should See

 - Two starter clubs displayed with seat counts and percent full.